gtsoukas/scene_text/README.md

 # read an image
 img = cv2.imread('path/to/my/image/file')[:, :, ::-1]

-# detect an recognize all words in the image
+# detect and recognize all words in the image
 words, boxes = pipeline.get_all_words(img)
 ```